-Due to the specific nature of the delta shock waves (they contain δ -functions) it is not possible to follow the solution to (1) numerically in some large time interval.
+Due to the specific nature of the delta shock waves (they contain δ -functions) it is not possible to follow the solution to (1) numerically in a large time interval.
 Therefore we will follow the solution only until a time point T where the delta shock is clearly formed.

 The situation is different for the perturbed system (4) even for a small value of a perturbation coefficient μ .
-The solution is a combination of two shock waves in the case $w_l/u_l > w_r/u_r$, and we can follow the numerical solution for a quite long time.
-There is no need for a generalized solution.
+The solution is a combination of two shock waves in the case $w_l/u_l > w_r/u_r$, and we can follow the numerical solution for quite a long time.

-The basic numerical algorithm will be the one presented in [13], with some adaptation to the specific problem we consider.
+The basic numerical algorithm will be the one presented in [14], with some adaptation to the specific problem we consider.
 First of all we apply the smoothing technique to initial data in order to avoid non-physical oscillations.
-The original problem (1) is modified by introducing the perturbation term as will be explained later.
+The original problem (1) is modified by introducing the perturbation term shown in [4].
 The monitor function used to distribute the mesh points is based on the arclength function with a parameter that prevents too many points in the shock regions but allows enough points in these regions.
 Furthermore the mesh is moving in spatial domain with time in order to follow the waves.
 These parameters (smoothing, perturbation, mesh parameter and spatial movement of the mesh) have a great influence on performance of the method and therefore need careful adjustment.
 Several properties of delta shock waves are exploited in order to check the relevance of obtained numerical solution.